Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ## Results and Outputs

 1. A Consolidated `inifile.params` which can be used to the unattended installation of ASCS, PAS and AAS
-1. Consolidated inifile uploaded to `targets` directory in the `sapbits` container
+1. Consolidated inifile uploaded to `templates` directory in the `sapbits` container